latosmichal/Py4QR/README.md

 The recognized QR Code is saved as new file within location of the input file.
 Serial Number is saved to text file in root directory "SerialNumber.txt".
 ## Installation
-Navigate to the project's folder and execute:
+Navigate to desired folder and then execute:
 ```
 git clone https://github.com/latosmichal/Py4QR.git
+cd Py4QR
 python -m venv .venv
 .venv\Scripts\activate
 pip install -r requirements.txt